typohnebild/numpy-vs-mir/README.md

 From a performance perspective the MIR implementations are superior to the NumPy implementation.
 The big difference is especially visible in [this figures](#benchmarks-combined).
-For the biggest multigird problem, the D versions take around 5-10 seconds, while the Python versions take from 15 to 19 seconds.
+For the biggest multigird problem, the D versions take around 3 to 4 seconds, while the Python versions take from 15 to 20 seconds.
 Propably this is mainly caused by the overhead of the Python interpreter and might be reduced by more optimization efforts.